a-koz-0610/fortune-teller/README.md

 ## Overview

-Develop a console application that will tell the user’s fortune based on data received from the user.
+Develop an application that will tell the user’s fortune based on data received from the user.

 ## Skills Required